ChenDgani/Varonis_Repo/README.md

 for expand our scripts into a framework for monitoring and fixing a large number of misconfigurations across multiple services, we should:

+The codebase should be regularly scanned for vulnerabilities, and the build process should integrate multiple layers of automated security tests.
+The CI/CD infrastructure, which automates the process of building, testing, and deploying applications, should be tightly secured, because any breach can lead to catastrophic supply chain attacks affecting the organization’s customers.

 - The system will contain a **services DB** about all the resources across services in use (GCP resources, Zoom setting, etc).
 The DB will Store the desired state configurations for services and their resources.
 - **API componenets** interact with specific service APIs (GCP, Zoom, etc.)
 - **Detection Engine** that will scans configurations across services to find deviations from the DB's desired states.